 Myrtle essential oil is obtainedbyh the steam distillation of the myrtle plant’s flowers, leaves, and stem, which is called Myrtus Communis in the botanical world.
 Its main constituents are Cineol, Myrtenol, Pinene, Myrtenyl Acetate, Geraniol, Linalool, Camphene and Borneol.

 Health Benefits of Myrtle Essential Oil

 This property of myrtle oil reduces the presence and further deposition of phlegm.
-It also clears congestion of the nasal tracts, bronchi and lungs resulting from colds and provides good relief from coughing.
+It also clears congestion of the nasal tracts, bronchi, and lungs resulting from colds and provides good relief from coughing.

-This property of myrtle essential oil counter the accumulation of phlegm and catarrh in the respiratory tracts.
+This property of myrtle essential oil counters the accumulation of phlegm and catarrh in the respiratory tracts.
 This property also curbs the formation of mucus and provides relief from coughs and breathing trouble.

-Myrtle essential oil inhibits infections, since it is a bactericidal, germicidal, fungicidal and antiviral substance.
+Myrtle essential oil inhibits infections since it is a bactericidal, germicidal, fungicidal and antiviral substance.
 It also helps to cure infections in the stomach and intestines, while helping to stop diarrhea.

 A Few Words of Caution: There is no inherent risk in using myrtle essential oil, but as always, pay attention to your body’s reaction to any new substance or supplement, and consult a doctor if anything unusual occurs.